 The organization addresses the issues that impact owners and trainers, including purse levels, distribution of gaming revenue, racetrack operations and capital improvements, racing dates and all other concerns important to the future of horse racing in New York.
 NYTHA works in conjunction with the NYRA, the NYS Gaming Commission, the State Legislature, the Executive Branch, racing industry groups and academic institutions to achieve its goals.

-NYTHA is a leader in medication reform, spearheading the Mid-Atlantic Uniform Medication Program, which brings a uniform medication policy and a standardized penalty system to New York and the other states in the region.
-Under the Program, there are 24 medications classified as Controlled Therapeutic Substances and approved for use in training; all other medications are classified as Prohibited Substances.
-The Program outlines the appropriate withdrawal times for each of the 24 Therapeutic Substances.
-The only medication approved for raceday use under the Uniform Medication Program is Furosemide (Lasix).
+NYTHA is a leader in medication reform, spearheading the National Uniform Medication Program, which brings a uniform medication policy and a standardized penalty system to New York and the other states in the region.
+The Program specifies medications to be included on the Controlled Therapeutic Substances List and approved for use in training; all other medications are classified as Prohibited Substances.
+The Program outlines the appropriate withdrawal times for each of the Therapeutic Substances.
+The only medication approved for raceday use under the National Uniform Medication Program is Furosemide (Lasix).

 NYTHA places great emphasis on the Benevolence Program for backstretch employees, which accounts for the organization's largest single expenditure.
 It includes health, counseling and social services; eyeglass and dental coverage; recreation programs; education including English as a Second Language classes, computer labs and the Groom Development Program; scholarships and college financial aid consultation; and numerous other activities aimed at improving the quality of life on the backstretch.